 - Embed inclusion in your day-to-day behaviours and interactions

-- Ensure that your organizational processes and procedures are in line with best D&I practice
+- Ensure that your organisational processes and procedures are in line with best D&I practice

-- Offers case studies from a variety of industries and organizational sizes, highlighting the challenges they were facing from a D&I perspective, the actions they took, and the impacts of those interventions
+- Offers case studies from a variety of industries and organisational sizes, highlighting the challenges they were facing from a D&I perspective, the actions they took, and the impacts of those interventions

 - Includes links and citations throughout, as well as additional resources such as documents and articles that may be helpful for organisations engaging in D&I work